-For children starting in the Reception Year for the first time in 2022/2023, the published admission number (PAN) for this year group is shown in the school list at Section 3 and in the Starting School guide for parents.
-The closing date for application is 15 January 2022.
-Allocation results will be notified on National Offer Day (19 April 2022).
-The admission authority participates in Plymouth City Council's coordinated primary admissions scheme www.plymouth.gov.uk/schooladmissions.
-Late applications (i.e. applications from 16 January 2022 until the first day of term in September 2022, but not made in time to enable the Local Authority to offer a place on National Offer Day) will be processed by the Local Authority after all on-time applications have been processed, which will unfortunately reduce the chances of the child being offered a place.
-Parents are therefore strongly advised to submit their applications on time.
+The admission arrangements outlined within this section apply to children starting in the Reception Year for the first time in 2025/2026.
+The Published Admission Number (PAN) for this year group is shown in the school list at Section 3.
+The closing date for application is 15 January 2025.
+Allocation results will be notified on National Offer Day (16 April 2025).
+The Admission Authority follows Plymouth City Council's coordinated primary admissions scheme available at www.plymouth.gov.uk/schooladmissions.

+Late applications (i.e. applications from 16 January 2025 until the first day of term in September 2025, but not made in-time to enable the Local Authority to offer a place on National Offer Day) will be processed by the Local Authority after all on-time applications have been processed, which will unfortunately reduce the chances of the child being offered a place.
+Parents are therefore strongly advised to submit their applications on-time.